Homemade Baked Onion Rings

 - ½ cup Greek Yogurt or Vegan Sour Cream

-- 2 tbsp tablespoons prepared horseradish to taste
+- 2 tablespoon tablespoons prepared horseradish to taste

 For the Spicy Dipping Sauce: